Ring circuit: Safety tests are complex

 At least one author claims that testing ring circuits may take 5–6 times longer than testing radial circuits.
-The installation tests required for the safe operation of a ring circuit are more time-consuming than those for a radial circuit, and DIY installers or electricians qualified in other countries may not be familiar with them.
+The installation tests required for the safe operation of a ring circuit are more time-consuming than those for a radial circuit.

 Load balance required

-Regulation 433-02-04 of BS 7671 requires that the installed load must be distributed around the ring such that no part of the cable exceeds its rated capacity.
-In some cases this requirement is difficult to guarantee, and may be largely ignored in practice, as loads are often co-located (e.g., washing machine, tumble dryer, dish washer all next to kitchen sink) at a point not necessarily near the centre of the ring.
-However, the fact that the cable rating is 67% that of the circuit breaker, not 50%, means that a ring has to be significantly out of balance to cause a problem.
+Standard 433.1.204 of BS 7671 requires that the installed load must be distributed around the ring such that no part of the cable exceeds its rated capacity.
+In some cases this requirement is difficult to guarantee, and may be largely ignored in practice, as loads are often clustered (e.g., washing machine, tumble dryer, dish washer all next to kitchen sink) at a point not necessarily near the centre of the ring.
+However, the cable rating is approximately 67% that of the circuit breaker in a typical 433.1.204 32A breaker/2.5mm^{2} cable ring, which means a ring has to be significantly out of balance to create a problem.

-In a ring circuit, if any poor joint causes a high resistance on one branch of the ring, current will be unevenly distributed, possibly overloading the remaining conductor of the ring.
+In a ring circuit, if any poor joint causes a high resistance on one branch of the ring, current will be unevenly distributed, possibly overloading the conductor on the second leg of the ring.
+However, an AFDD protecting the ring should detect a loose joint if arcing occurs.